-Reporting a new issue open a webpage similar to the one shown Figure 9.1.
-This page has also a link to an advanced bugs reporting page that allows you to write a more detailed report.
-The different fields of these forms shall be filled in $English^1$ as precisely as possible, in order for the maintenance team to understand and track the problem down easily.
+Reporting a new issue opens a webpage similar to the one shown in Figure 10.1.
+This page also has a link to an advanced bugs reporting page that allows you to write a more detailed report.
+The different fields of these forms shall be filled in English as precisely as possible, in order for the maintenance team to understand and track the problem down easily.

-Below are some recommendations for this purpose2:
+Below are some recommendations for this purpose: